lenkiefer/lenkiefer.github.com/_posts/2016-04-30-vacant-housing-from-surplus-to-shortage.md

 <img src="{{ site.url }}/img/charts_apr_30_2016/scatter.svg" alt="scatter still" style="width: 650px;"/>

 What we can see from these data is the incredible rise and fall of vacancy rates during the housing bust and subsequent recovery.
-Compared to history, rental vacancy rates are bit below their historical average, while homeowner vacany rates are bit above their historic average.
+Compared to history, rental vacancy rates are bit below their historical average, while homeowner vacancy rates are bit above their historic average.

 ## Surplus to shortage